restatedev/service-protocol/service-invocation-protocol.md

 Each service method invocation is modeled by the protocol as a state machine, where state transitions can be caused either by user code or by _Runtime events_.

-Every state transition is logged in the _Invocation journal_, used to implement the Restate durable execution model.
+Every state transition is logged in the _Invocation journal_, used to implement Restate's durable execution model.
 The journal is also used to suspend an invocation and resume it at a later point in time.
-The _Invocation journal_ is tracked both by Restate runtime and service endpoint.
+The _Invocation journal_ is tracked both by Restate's runtime and the service endpoint.

 Runtime and service endpoint exchange _Messages_ containing the invocation journal and runtime events through an HTTP message stream.